LINCellularNeuroscience/VAME/README.md

 * Install the current stable Pytorch release using the OS-dependent instructions from the [Pytorch website](https://pytorch.org/get-started/locally/).
 Currently, VAME is tested on PyTorch 1.5.
 (Note, if you use the conda file we supply, PyTorch is already installed and you don't need to do this step.)

 ## Getting Started
 First, you should make sure that you have a GPU powerful enough to train deep learning networks.
-In our paper, we were using a single Nvidia GTX 1080 Ti to train our network.
+In our paper, we were using a single Nvidia GTX 1080 Ti GPU to train our network.
 A hardware guide can be found [here](https://timdettmers.com/2018/12/16/deep-learning-hardware-guide/).
 Once you have your hardware ready, try VAME following the [workflow guide](https://github.com/LINCellularNeuroscience/VAME/wiki/1.-VAME-Workflow).

 If you want to follow an example first you can download [video-1](https://drive.google.com/file/d/1w6OW9cN_-S30B7rOANvSaR9c3O5KeF0c/view?usp=sharing) here and find the .csv file in our [example](https://github.com/LINCellularNeuroscience/VAME/tree/master/examples) folder.